bitrise-io/devcenter/_articles/en/faq/i-cant-see-my-github-organization-repository-on-the-add-new-app-page.md

 - git
 - faq
 - apps
-summary: You probably did not grant access to bitrise.io when you authenticated with GitHub to access the organization (or a repository owned by the organization).
+description: You probably did not grant access to bitrise.io when you authenticated with GitHub to access the organization (or a repository owned by the organization).
 redirect_from: []
 menu: